-The TF notes that payer use of population data for payer-based quality measurement (e.g., HEDIS measures) and especially for evaluating physician performance have many of the same market and contractual issues noted under the recommendations for payment.
+The TF notes that use of population data by other actors, including payer use for payer-based quality measurement (e.g., HEDIS measures) and especially payer use for evaluating physician performance, have many of the same market and contractual issues noted under the recommendations for payment.

-Recommendation: ONC should work with standards development organizations and public-private stakeholders (for example, such as the Argonaut Project and/or the DaVinci Project) to define, test, collect feedback and refine standards for population-based query for provider-oriented value-based-care uses.
+Recommendation 25: ONC should work with standards development organizations and publicprivate stakeholders (for example, the Argonaut Project and/or the DaVinci Project) to define, test, collect feedback and refine standards for population-based query for provider-oriented value-based-care uses.
 ONC should work with HHS OCR and other stakeholders to align standards with policy requirements to ensure the standards can be used in practice.
 ONC should delay implementation of these uses until appropriate testing can be performed.

+2.5.
 Privacy and Security

-With respect to the issues of individual choice to participate in information exchange, the TF noted that both so-called "opt-in" (a default presumption not to consent to HIPAA permitted purposes unless consent explicitly is granted and "opt-out" (a default presumption to consent unless explicitly withdrawn) have the same real-world outcome where large majorities (95%) choose to participate when choice is meaningfully presented to the individual.
+With respect to the issues of individual meaningful choice to participate in information exchange, the TF noted that both so-called "opt-in" (a default presumption not to consent to HIPAA permitted purposes unless consent explicitly is granted) and "opt-out" (a default presumption to consent unless explicitly withdrawn) have the same real-world outcome where large majorities (95%) choose to participate when choice is meaningfully presented to the individual.
 A presumption of non-consent drives significant administrative burden.

 Successful real-world exchanges defer these issues to the provider organizations who are in the best position to comply with local requirements and policies.
-For example, electronic prescribing medication history requests carry a true/false assertion that is ultimately set in the EHR by the provider organization.
+For example, electronic prescribing medication history requests carry a consent assertion that is ultimately set in the EHR by the provider organization.

-Recommendation: ONC should not demand universal requirements to collect and honor individual consent for HIPAA permitted purposes.
-ONC should assign requirements in this area to the RCE to address which should consider successful implementations that allow flowing/assigning these requirements to the provider organizations.
+Recommendation 26: ONC should not demand universal requirements to collect and honor individual consent for HIPAA permitted purposes.
+ONC should assign requirements in this area to the RCE to address which should consider successful implementations that allow flowing/assigning these requirements to the organizations (for example, provider organizations) that are closest to the patient and to obligations established under state and local law and regulation.